Petal Signature Cotton

 GENERAL FABRIC NOTES:

 - On YARDAGE ONLY: Pre-wash / tumble dry if you want more softness prior to sewing.
-Do NOT pre-wash cut & dry kits as they will shrink.
+Do NOT pre-wash cut & dry "cut & sew" kits as they will shrink.

 - Wet-set dresses after sewing to improve the drape.